-The Senior Associate Director of Information Technology (IT), Project Management will manage projects to ensure that Uncommon’s Home Office, Regions and Schools have the technology solutions required to accomplish the organization’s strategic goals.
+The IT Project Manager will manage projects to ensure that Uncommon’s Home Office, Regions and Schools have the technology solutions required to accomplish the organization’s strategic goals.
 The Senior Associate Director will develop a deep understanding of needs across all levels of the organization and create a strategy for prioritizing and implementing new educational technology solutions going forward.
 The Senior Associate Director of IT, Project Management will report to the Director of IT, Project Management.

-ESSENTIAL DUTIES & RESPONSIBILITIES OF SENIOR ASSOCIATE DIRECTOR OF IT
+ESSENTIAL DUTIES & RESPONSIBILITIES OF IT PROJECT MANAGER

 Successful candidates will demonstrate the following: